KSAMissionCtrl/FlightTracker/README.md

 * [FT] Total crew hours for crewed missions as a tooltip for the Crew stat, adding to the individual crew member tooltips their hours aboard the vessel in addition to their names
 * [FT] Additional stat that links vessels to another craft page, possibly with an AJAX tooltip that shows basic craft info on hover (similar to tooltips in body.asp).
 This will let people see what craft delivered a rover or lander to surface or even what vessel a spent stage belongs to.
 * [FT] Resource icon scrolling to make sure crafts with a lot of resources don't expand the stats table below the craft image
+* [FT/CR] More AJAX integration.
+Possibly a nearly-complete rewrite to use more Javascript on live page w/ASP removed & replaced with AJAX requests.
+Would make page as a whole updateable without needing to do a full refresh (except for changes in what needs to be rendered - like a pre-launch state to a launch state to an orbital state would require a page refresh for a layout change)

 ### Change Log